-This inflamed liver in a young chicken is fibrotic and enlarged.
-The liver appears uniformly tan.
-The general outline is a smooth, unbroken curve.
-The texture of an enlarged, inflamed,

 This inflamed liver in a young turkey is fibrotic and enlarged.
-The liver appears uniformly tan.
+The liver appears uniformly appears uniformly tan.
+The tan.
 The general outline is a smooth, unbroken curve.
-The texture of an enlarged, inflamed, fibrotic liver is hard.
-The
+The texture of an enlarged, inflamed, fibrotic liver is hard. unfit for human food.

-The fibrosis makes the liver unfit for human food. fibrotic liver is hard.
-The fibrosis makes the liver unfit for human food. fibrosis makes the liver unfit for human food.
-03-0667 10-0907 10-0835 This inflamed liver in a young chicken contains small granuloma throughout.
-The liver appears tan with spots and blotches.
-The general outline is a smooth, unbroken curve.
-The texture of an inflamed liver is soft to firm.
-The granuloma make the liver unfit for human food.
 This inflamed liver in a young chicken contains small granuloma throughout.
-The liver appears purple with spots and blotches.
-The general outline is a smooth, unbroken curve.
-The texture of an inflamed liver is soft to firm.
-The granuloma make the liver unfit for human food.
+The liver appears tan with spots and throughout.
+The liver blotches.
+The general outline is appears purple with spots a smooth, unbroken curve.
+The and blotches.
+The general texture of an inflamed liver is soft to firm.
+The granuloma makes the liver unfit for human food.

+This inflamed liver in a young chicken contains small granuloma outline is a smooth. unbroken curve.
+The is soft to firm.
+The unfit for human food.
 The slight green tinge is suggestive of bile retention.

 This inflamed liver in a young turkey contains large granuloma throughout.
 The liver appears purple with spots and blotches.
 The general outline is not a smooth, unbroken curve.
-The texture of an inflamed liver is soft to firm.
-The granuloma make the liver unfit for human food.
-The slight green tinge is suggestive of bile retention.
+The texture of an inflamed liver is soft to firm. texture of an inflamed liver The granuloma makes the liver unfit for human food.
+The slight granuloma makes the liver green tinge is suggestive of bile retention.

 This normal liver in a young turkey contains excess bile.
 The liver appears purple with green spots and blotches.
 The general outline is a smooth, unbroken curve.
-The texture of a normal liver is
+The texture of a normal liver is firm.
+The excess bile does make the liver unfit for human food.